Skip to content

 PTFE

 PTFE has become the standard for lantern rings because the flexible material holds a wide temperature range.
 It will tolerate temperatures from -300℉ to 500℉, which provides roughly an 800℉ temperature range.
 Few other materials can withstand such a wide range.
-Other benefits of using PTFE for lantern rings include the fact that it complies with FDA regulations and is chemically resistant.
+Other benefits of using PTFE for lantern rings include that it complies with FDA regulations and is chemically resistant.
 These properties make it a universal material for lantern rings.

 PTFE strengths are: